wuxxin/machine-bootstrap/README.md

 # or each step seperate
 ./machine-bootstrap/bootstrap.sh execute recovery box.local
 ./machine-bootstrap/bootstrap.sh execute install box.local
-./machine-bootstrap/bootstrap.sh execute devop box.local
+./machine-bootstrap/bootstrap.sh execute gitops box.local

 # logs of each step will be written to log/bootstrap-*.log
 # but log directory is in .gitignore and content won't be comitted
 ```